 Creating a School-Wide Tech Philosophy

-In our last blog, we shared our 10 recommendations for becoming a Tech-Wise School.
-This blog will provide more detail on the first two recommendations:
+In our last post, we shared ten recommendations for becoming a Tech-Wise School.
+In this post, we’ll explore the first two recommendations in more depth:

 1) Create a School-Wide Tech Philosophy